 From Airolo ascend the cobblestone-paved Tremola on the southern side of the Gotthard Pass.
 The Tremola takes you in hairpin turns and serpentine curves and is considered to be Switzerland’s longest historical monument.
 The Tremola leads into the famed Gottard Pass which then leads back to Andermatt.
 The evening is at leisure.

-Leave Andermatt and climb the incredible Furkha Pass, immortalised by the car chase scene from James Bond’s Goldfinger.
+Leave Andermatt and descend the incredible Furka Pass, immortalised by the car chase scene from James Bond’s Goldfinger.

-Continue to Brig and then there is an optional trip to Zermatt, to see the iconic Matterhorn.
-Then proceed to the beautiful resort of Crans-Montana, where you will stay for two nights in a beautiful alpine hotel.
+Continue to the town of Brig.
+There is an optional trip to Zermatt, to see the iconic Matterhorn.
+Then proceed to the beautiful and chic resort of Crans-Montana, where you will stay for two nights in a beautiful five-star alpine hotel.
 Dinner is included this evening only.

 Day 9 : 28 September 2018

-Continue to Bex to discover the salt mines on the train that once carried miners now takes visitors deep into the mine.
+Continue to Bex to discover the salt mines where the train that once carried miners now takes visitors deep into the mine.

 Along the valley, in Aigle, there is another classic car museum, or continue to the lakeside town of Montreux.
 Here you can visit the medieval Chateau de Chillon, one of Switzerland’s most photographed subjects, or explore a museum dedicated to the legendary rock band, Queen, as this is where they created a major portion of their most successful albums.